Khajag Barsamian: Primate

 Barsamian was elected Primate of the Diocese of the Armenian Church of America (Eastern) in the spring of 1990 (succeeding Abp.
 Torkom Manoogian), and was subsequently elevated to the rank of bishop by Vasken I (the late Supreme Patriarch and Catholicos of All Armenians), at the Cathedral of Holy Echmiadzin.
 In 1992, he received the rank of archbishop.
 In May 2018, Barsamian announced that he would not seek an eighth term as Primate.
 His 28-year reign as Primate is the longest in the history of the Eastern Diocese of the Armenian Church of America.
 On May 4, 2018, Very Rev. Fr.
 Daniel Findikyan (now a bishop) was elected as Barsamian's successor and confirmed by Karekin II, the Supreme Patriarch and Spiritual Leader of the Armenian Church.

+Pontifical legate

+In 2018, Barsamian became the pontifical legate of Western Europe and representative of the Armenian Apostolic Church to the Holy See.

 Other activities

 Abp.
 Barsamian has been a central figure in arranging frequent meetings between the supreme leaders of the Armenian and Catholic churches.
-He has played a key role in arranging the 2001 visit of Pope John Paul II to Armenia, in bringing together the mass in remembrance of Armenian genocide at St. Peter’s Basilica in Rome in 2015, and in organizing the visit of Pope Francis to Armenia in June 2016.
+He has played a key role in arranging the 2001 visit of Pope John Paul II to Armenia, in bringing together the mass in remembrance of Armenian genocide at St. Peter's Basilica in Rome in 2015, and in organizing the visit of Pope Francis to Armenia in June 2016.

 As the former president of Fund for Armenian Relief (FAR), Barsamian led the effort to develop Armenia and bring humanitarian assistance to its citizens.

 Abp.
 Barsamian is a leader in religious and ecumenical organizations, including the National Council of Churches, the World Council of Churches, the Appeal of Conscience Foundation, the National Ethnic Coalition of Organizations, Religion in American Life, and the American Bible Society.